Wellness Policy for Hoffman Trinity Lutheran School

 Qualifications of School Food Service Staff

-- Qualified nutrition professionals will administer the school meal programs.
-As part of the school district’s responsibility to operate a food service program, we will provide continuing professional development for all nutrition professionals in schools.
-Staff development programs should include appropriate certification and/or training programs for any one that deals with the national school lunch program, according to their levels of responsibility.
+Qualified nutrition professionals will administer the school meal programs.
+As part of the school’s responsibility to operate a food service program, we will provide continuing professional development for all nutrition professionals in schools.
+Staff development programs should include appropriate certification and/or training programs for any one that deals with the NSLP, according to their levels of responsibility.

-· Snacks served during the school day or in after-school care or enrichment programs will make a positive contribution to children’s diets and health, with an emphasis on serving fruits and vegetables as the primary snacks and water as the primary beverage.
-The school will make a list of healthful snack items to be given to teachers, after-school program personnel, and parents.
+Snacks served during the school day or in after-school care will make a positive contribution to children’s diets and health, with an emphasis on serving fruits and vegetables as the primary snacks and water as the primary beverage.
+The school will make a list of healthful snack items to be given to teachers.

-School-sponsored Events (such as, but not limited to, athletic events, dances, or performances)
+(such as, but not limited to, athletic events, dances, or performances).

-· Food items sold in the concession stand and other fundraisers are to be of a variety.
+- Food items sold in the concession stand and other fundraisers are to be of a variety, and some must meet the nutritional standards set.
 Several different foods should be offered with a variety of fat and calorie contents.

 - will have no more than 35% of its weight from added sugars;